cloudgraphdev/cli/README.md

 #### [AWS Provider Repo](https://github.com/cloudgraphdev/cloudgraph-provider-aws)

 AWS TLDR; For AWS need you an IAM User with the AWS Managed "ReadOnlyAccess" policy attached.
-CloudGraph will check to see what AWS user you are using in your current terminal session and use those credentions.
+CloudGraph will check to see what AWS user you are using in your current terminal session and use those credentials.

 <br />